Il est né, le divin Enfant: Lyrics

 The text of the carol details the birth of Jesus and the wait of 4000 years for this event, as foretold by the prophets.
 It both observes the humility of Christ's birth in a stable and calls on the Kings of the Orient to attend the child.

 The text of the carol has been translated into English numerous times.
-One translation (close in meaning and keeping to the original meter) is by Edward Bliss Reed (1930):
+One translation that is close in meaning is that by Edward Bliss Reed (1930):

+Gabriel Fauré wrote several arrangements, including for solo voice and organ (1888), for choir and organ (1923), and for children's choir and chamber orchestra (1938).
+David Willcocks, John Rutter and Kurt Suttner wrote modern choral versions.